xot/ElectraOne/DOCUMENTATION.md

 - ```MIXER_FORWARDING_SCRIPT```: Defines variants for the mixer display control functions (```aa()```, ```zz()```, ```utl()```, ```ursl()```, ```seqv()``` and ```smv()```) to forward them when ```CONTROL_MODE = CONTROL_BOTH```.

+Some preloaded presets define preset specific LUA scripts in ```Devices.py```; those are also sent along when that preset is uploaded.

 ## Dealing with ACKs and NACKs